Listen & Read: Animals & Food

 Discover what makes bats amazing — and not at all scary — in this read-aloud.

-Early readers can witness an apple’s growth from a blossom to a juicy snack with this brief story that features text, audio, and photos.
+Early readers can witness an apple’s growth from a blossom to a juicy snack with this brief story featuring text, audio, and photos.

 How do apples get from a tree to our homes?
-Early readers find out by reading along with this story that features text, audio, and photos.
+Early readers find out through text, audio, and photos.

 Which animals can you listen to at night?
 Can you hear the owl, opossum, frog, and cricket?
 Here, young students will read and listen for words such as sky, pond, and leaf.